Boone, North Carolina: History

-Boone was served by the narrow gauge East Tennessee and Western North Carolina Railroad (nicknamed "Tweetsie") until the flood of 1940.
+Boone was served by the narrow-gauge East Tennessee and Western North Carolina Railroad (nicknamed "Tweetsie") until the flood of 1940.
 The flood washed away much of the tracks and it was decided not to replace them.

 Boone is the home of Appalachian State University, a constituent member of the University of North Carolina.
 Appalachian State is the sixth-largest university in the seventeen-campus system.
 Caldwell Community College & Technical Institute also operates a satellite campus in Boone.

 "Horn in the West" is a dramatization of the life and times of the early settlers of the mountain area.
 It features Daniel Boone as one of its characters, and has been performed in an outdoor amphitheater near the town every summer since 1952, except for when COVID-19 necessitated canceling the 2020 performances.

 The original actor in the role of "Daniel Boone" was Ned Austin.
 His "Hollywood Star" stands on a pedestal on King Street in downtown Boone.
 He was followed in the role by Glenn Causey, who portrayed the rugged frontiersman for 41 years, and whose image is still seen in many of the depictions of Boone featured in the area today.

 Boone is notable for being home to the Junaluska community.
 Located in the hills just north of Downtown Boone, a free black community has existed in the area since before the Civil War.
 Although integration in the mid-20th century led to many of the businesses in the neighborhood closing in favor of their downtown counterparts, descendants of the original inhabitants still live in the neighborhood.
 Junaluska is also home to one of the few majority-African American Mennonite Brethren congregations.

 Boone is a center for bluegrass musicians and Appalachian storytellers.
-Notable artists associated with Boone include the late Grammy Award-winning bluegrass guitar player Doc Watson, and the late guitarist Michael Houser, one of the founding members of and the lead guitarist for the band Widespread Panic, as well as Old Crow Medicine Show, The Blue Rags, and Eric Church, all who are Boone natives.
+Notable artists associated with Boone include the late Grammy Award-winning bluegrass guitar player Doc Watson and the late guitarist Michael Houser, one of the founding members of and the lead guitarist for the band Widespread Panic, as well as Old Crow Medicine Show, The Blue Rags, and Eric Church, all who are Boone natives.

 The Blair Farm, Daniel Boone Hotel, Jones House, John Smith Miller House, and US Post Office-Boone are listed on the National Register of Historic Places.

+The hellbender is an important cultural symbol of the city and is the namesake of various local establishments and products.
+In 2024, the Boone Town Council and the Center for Biological Diversity installed a large mural of the hellbender in downtown Boone to raise awareness of the species.
+In January 2024, Boone passed a resolution supporting the inclusion of the hellbender in the Endangered Species Act of 1973 to better protect its habitat.